Middle Passage: Treatment of enslaved people and resistance

-"Treatment" of the enslaved was horrific because the captured African men and women were considered less than human; they were "cargo", or "goods", and treated as such; they were transported for marketing.
-Women with children were not as desirable for they took up too much space and toddlers were not wanted because of everyday maintenance.
-For example, the Zong, a British enslaver, took too many enslaved on a voyage to the New World in 1781.
-Overcrowding combined with malnutrition and disease killed several crew members and around 60 enslaved.
-Bad weather made the Zong voyage slow and lack of drinking water became a concern.
-The crew decided to drown some slaves at sea, to conserve water and allow the owners to collect insurance for lost cargo.
-About 130 slaves were killed and a number chose to kill themselves in defiance, by jumping into the water willingly.
-The Zong incident became fuel for the abolitionist movement and a major court case, as the insurance company refused to compensate for the loss.
+Treatment of the enslaved individuals was horrific due to the captured African men and women being considered less than human; to slavers, they were "cargo", or "goods", and treated as such.
+Women with children were not as desirable for enslavement for they took up too much space, and toddlers were not wanted because of everyday maintenance.

-While the enslaved were kept fed and supplied with drink as healthy slaves were more valuable, if resources ran low on the long, unpredictable voyages, the crew received preferential treatment.
+The enslaved were kept fed and supplied with drink as healthy slaves were more valuable, if resources ran low on the long, unpredictable voyages, the crew received preferential treatment.
 Punishment of the enslaved and torture was very common, as on the voyage the crew had to turn independent people into obedient enslaved.
-Pregnant women on the ships who delivered their babies aboard risked the chance of their children being killed in order for the mothers to be sold.
+Mortality was high; those with strong bodies survived.
+Young women and girls were raped by the crew.
+The mortality rates considerably higher in Africa itself during the process of capturing and transporting the enslaved people to the coast.
+Many women suffered at the hands of crew members through sexual violence and the responsibility of caregiving for sick captives.
+Women would even give birth during the voyage, without assistance or medical care.
+Needless to say, most newborns did not survive.

 The worst punishments were for rebelling; in one instance a captain punished a failed rebellion by killing one involved enslaved man immediately, and forcing two other slaves to eat his heart and liver.

 As a way to counteract disease and suicide attempts, the crew would force the enslaved onto the deck of the ship for exercise, usually resulting in beatings because the enslaved would be unwilling to dance for them or interact.
 These beatings would often be severe and could result in the enslaved dying or becoming more susceptible to diseases.

 Suicide

-Slaves resisted in many ways.
-The two most common types of resistance were refusal to eat and suicide.
+Slaves resisted in many ways, however when it was too much to bear, the two most common types of suicide were refusal to eat and jumping overboard.
 Suicide was a frequent occurrence, often by refusal of food or medicine or jumping overboard, as well as by a variety of other opportunistic means.
 If an enslaved person jumped overboard, they would often be left to drown or shot from the boat.
 Over the centuries, some African peoples, such as the Kru, came to be understood as holding substandard value as slaves, because they developed a reputation for being too proud to be enslaved, and for attempting suicide immediately upon losing their freedom.